smart-classic/smart_docs/container/tutorial.md

 ---
-layout: default
+layout: container
-title: SMART Developers Documentation
+title: SMART - Sample Container Tutorial
 ---

-#Sample Container - Tutorial
+## Sample Container Tutorial

-## What is smart-api-container.js?
+### What is smart-api-container.js?

 `smart-api-container.js` enables a SMART container to talk with SMART apps, establishing inter-frame messaging to pass data and notifications between application and container.

 <div class='simple_box'>
   N.B. <code>smart-api-container.js</code> is for SMART container developers, not SMART app developers!
 </div>

 `smart-api-container.js` is used by SMART containers such as electronic medical records platforms.
 It is a key component that helps turn ordinary EMRs into SMART containers.
 If you're a SMART app developer, you don't need to worry about the api-container, since it sits on the other side of the interface between your SMART Connect app and the data it consumes.

-## Using `smart-api-container.js`
+### Using `smart-api-container.js`

 There are two broad steps involved in turning your ordinary EMR into a SMART
 container: